ForrestTrepte/TaskCoach/prompt.md

 **Connector quirks observed**:
 - The connector occasionally has authentication or connection issues.
 When errors occur, flag them immediately and work with me to resolve.
+- When fetching task lists, the connector returns a `task_lists` array.
+Extract the `id` field from the appropriate list object (not the etag).
+- List task calls require `task_list_id` parameter (string), not `tasklist` or other variations.

 ### Email Task Management

 I use weekly recurring email tasks "Email: maintain zero inbox" for each day of the week when I typically want to stay up-to-date on email.
 When completed, they automatically become active again on the same day of the following week.

+### Calendar Access

+Use the Calendar Search MCP connector (`list_gcal_events`) to check my calendar, NOT the Google Workspace connector.
+This provides access to my appointments and scheduled events.

 ## Daily Plan Instructions